rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Added in sound and a way to lose, which includes not being able to press any buttons until 'new game' is selected.

 **Thoughts:** Still stuch on same problem as yesterday, so I don't feel like I got a lot done.
 Unfortunately no closer to solving the problem either.

+## Day 99: 2 March, 2019

+**Today's Progress:** Got through problem from past two days and finished the functionality where if a '0' is clicked, all surrounding numbers are clicked (and all joining 0s get the same treatment)

+**Thoughts:** YAY turns out all I had to do was change the data type to a List and I could use the .IndexOf() method.
+I also cut out a lot of code by creating another function that returns a list of indexes that surround the current button (based on the index of the button and therefore its position on the board).
+Feeling very accomplished today, hope to finish the program tomorrow?